Azure/data-api-builder/docs/design/query-caching.md

 GET https://localhost:<port>/api/Entity/id/?$filter=1 ne id
 ```
 - The `rest-request-strict` configuration property doesn't affect caching because the property only affects requests with a request body.
 GET requests validated by DAB to not have request bodies.
 Additionally, any extraneous properties provided in a PUT, PATCH, or POST request are ignored by DAB.

+#### `cache-control` HTTP header behavior

+The `cache-control`` header is defined as:

+> The Cache-Control HTTP header field holds directives (instructions) — in both requests and responses — that control caching in browsers and shared caches (e.g. Proxies, CDNs). [developers.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)

+This document's caching design applies to Data API builder at the server level and not how caching is handled at the browser or CDN level.
+Data API builder's behavior centers around user-defined authorization to limit the scope of data returned by the API.
+By definition, authenticated and subsequently authorized requests will all contain the `Authorization` HTTP header whose contents consist of the authenticated user's access token.
+In other words, responses are generated for specific logged-in users which per [RFC9111 - HTTP Caching](https://www.rfc-editor.org/rfc/rfc9111) states the following restriction:

+> A shared cache MUST NOT use a cached response to a request with an Authorization header field (Section 11.6.2 of [HTTP]) to satisfy any subsequent request unless the response contains a Cache-Control field with a response directive (Section 5.2.2) that allows it to be stored by a shared cache, and the cache conforms to the requirements of that directive for that response.
+[Storing Responses to Authenticated Requests](https://www.rfc-editor.org/rfc/rfc9111#name-storing-responses-to-authen)

+Due to how cache keys and values are created in the scope of this document, caching Data API builder responses in CDNs and browsers is not in scope.
+This means that `cache-control` **response** directives are not in scope.
+While the spec does state that the server can return `cache-control` if desired, DAB performs authentication and authorization on requests prior to accessing the in-memory cache.
+That same level of validation can't occur in the browser or CDN headers for security purposes.
+We can validate that ASP.NET core returns `private` or `no-store` as the `cache-control` header value.

 - Honor HTTP Header `cache-control` per https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control with the following two **request** directives:
   1. `no-cache` - Get a fresh response from the database and updates DAB's cache with the fresh result.
   1. `no-store` - Do not cache the request or response.
 Do not attempt to fetch a result from the cache.

+Note that `cache-control` **request** directives will be ignored by browser and CDN caches when an `Authorization` header is included in the request.

 Mozilla docs https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#preventing_storing suggest that "the most restrictive directive should be honored" when directives conflict.
 When both `no-cache` and `no-store` are present, `no-store` wins.